falkr/ttm4115-2020/pages/prep-stmpy.md

-Aside: The reason for looking at state machines is simple: Concurrency in programming languages is hard, even for experienced developers.
+:aside: The reason for looking at state machines is simple: Concurrency in programming languages is hard, even for experienced developers.

 <table class="table">